NDML

 Turn off any electric at your venue if flooding is predicted.
 Failing to do so can cause immense damage and increase the cost of repairs significantly.
 You should also close off flow valves.

 It’s always a good idea to document your preventative measures.
 This will help prove you tried to minimise damage where possible.
+For any measures, damages or claims – keep your own records and documentation – this will help insurers and brokers understand your claims history if the information isn’t immediately available.

 Have a drying company on standby, so you can start the drying process as soon as possible.
 They’ll set up industrial dehumidifiers to avoid permanent damage.
+Dehumidifiers should dramatically reduce the number of weeks it takes to bring your venue back to operation.

 What should you do if you’ve been affected by flooding?

+Photographs are essential.
 Take photographs and video footage of any and all damage to your property, including photographic evidence of all equipment (such as machines and other goods covered by your policy).

 You should also record every detail of the flood damage once you can safely enter your venue, making notes about every item that is affected and the extent of the damage.
 You should mark the height of flood water on the wall with a permanent market in every affected room too.